 Studies show it not only alleviates inflammation but may also be effective in fighting obesity.
 Other berries like blackberries and cranberries also contain anthocyanins, so you are in no way limited to blueberries.
 Like grapes, berries are also high in the antioxidant resveratrol, which helps combat the spread of inflammatory free radicals.

 Ginger is simply one of the best foods for inflammation.
 Unfortunately, this root medicinal herb is almost always glossed over in the traditional western diet.
 What makes it so special is the antioxidant of similar name — gingerol.
 Research shows that this compound blocks certain enzymes that lead to inflammation.
 More specific studies also show that it may be effective for alleviating joint swelling associated with rheumatoid arthritis.

 It should be noted, by the way, that ginger is not to be confused with ginseng.
 The two are from entirely different plants.
 However, ginseng is also an acceptable choice as studies show that it may suppress inflammation-induced colitis.

-Beets are known to lower blood pressure due to its high nitrate content, which has a vasodilating effect on blood vessels.
-This root vegetable is also one of the top anti inflammatory foods due to its rich concentrations of vitamins and flavonoids.
-Beets’ reddish pigment is in part thanks to a compound known as betalains.
+Beets are known to lower blood pressure due to their high nitrate content, which has a vasodilating effect on blood vessels.
+This root vegetable is also one of the top anti-inflammatory foods due to its rich concentrations of vitamins and flavonoids.
+The beet’s reddish pigment is in part thanks to a compound known as betalains.
 Studies show this substance is beneficial in keeping inflammation at bay.
 Beets also happen to be chock full of folate.
 Deficiency of this vitamin has been linked to chronic inflammation, according to a 2013 study.

 4. Tart Cherries